 $ bin/jet submit -n hello-world examples/hello-world.jar arg1 arg2 Submitting JAR 'examples/hello-world.jar' with arguments [arg1, arg2] Using job name 'hello-world'

-For a full guide on submitting jobs, see the relevant section in Programming Guide.
+For a full guide on submitting jobs, see the relevant section in the Programming Guide.

-You can use the Jet command line to get a list of all running jobs in the cluster:
+list-jobs command to get a list of all jobs running in the

 $ bin/jet list-jobs ID STATUS SUBMISSION TIME NAME 0401-9f77-b9c0-0001 RUNNING 2020-03-07T15:59:49.234 hello-world